 |What is the crime involving receiving stolen property?|

 Receiving stolen goods is generally buying or acquiring the possession of property knowing (or believing in some jurisdictions) that it had been obtained through theft, embezzlement, larceny, or extortion by someone else.
 The crime is separate from the crime of stealing the property.
 To be convicted, the receiver must know the goods were stolen at the time he receives them and had the intent to aid the thief.
 Paying for the goods or intending to collect the reward for returning them are not defenses.
 Depending on the value of the property received, receiving-stolen-property is either a misdemeanor or a felony.

 There are numerous federal laws that make it a federal crime to receive stolen property (e.g., vehicles, securities) if the property received was or had been in interstate commerce.

-Melinda Morris represents clients as a white collar crime attorney in Pinellas County.
+Melinda Morris of Morris Law Firm, P.A. represents clients as a white collar crime attorney in Pinellas County.
 These types of charges are very severe and may seriously affect your social and professional reputation.
-The involvement of the state government and possibly the FBI makes it even harder to follow without knowledgable counsel.
-Attorney Melinda Morris have years of practical and functional knowledge when it comes to white-collar crimes in Pinellas County, Hillsborough County, Sarasota County, and nearby areas.
-Consult with an experienced criminal defense attorney in St. Petersburgto find out how to best protect your rights and future opportunities.
+The involvement of the state government and possibly the FBI makes it even harder to follow without knowledgeable counsel.
+Attorney Melinda Morris has years of practical and functional knowledge when it comes to white-collar crimes in Pinellas County, Hillsborough County, Sarasota County, and nearby areas.
+Consult with an experienced criminal defense attorney in St. Petersburg to find out how to best protect your rights and future opportunities.